hydro-informatics/hydro-informatics.github.io/exercises/ex-sediment.md

             self.phi = np.nan
 ```

 With the `MPM` class defined, we can now fill the `calculate_mpm` function in the `main.py` script.
-The function should create a *pandas* data frame with columns of dimensionless bed load transport *&Phi;* and dimensional bed load transport *Q<sub>b</sub>* associated with a channel profile (`"River Sta"`) and flow scenario (`"Profile" > "Scenario"`).
+The function should create a *pandas* data frame with columns of dimensionless bed load transport $\Phi$ and dimensional bed load transport $Q_{b}$ associated with a channel profile (`"River Sta"`) and flow scenario (`"Profile" > "Scenario"`).

-The following code block illustrates an example for the `calculate_mpm` function that creates the *pandas* data frame from a *dictionary* (`mpm_dict`).
+The following code block illustrates an example for the `calculate_mpm` function that creates the *pandas* data frame from a {ref}`dict` (`mpm_dict`).
 The illustrative function creates the *dictionary* with void value lists, extracts hydraulic data from the *HEC-RAS* data frame, and loops over the `"River Sta"` entries.
-The loop checks if the `"River Sta"` entries are valid (i.e., not "Nan") because empty rows that *HEC-RAS* automatically adds between output profiles should not be analyzed.
+The loop checks if the `"River Sta"` entries are valid (i.e., not `"Nan"``) because empty rows that *HEC-RAS* automatically adds between output profiles should not be analyzed.
 If the check was successful, the loop appends the profile, scenario, and discharge directly to `mpm_dict`.
 The section-wise bed load transport results from `MPM` objects.
 After the loop, the function returns `mpm_dict` as a `pd.DataFrame` object.

 ```python
 # main.py